|1. What is a

 Hammer mills are a very common size reduction machine found all across process industries.
 The hammer mill design is very robust and is used in many applications, from grain milling to heavy duty requirements such as rock crushing or waste grinding.

-Hammer mills are part of the impact mill familly, which means that the milling effect is obtained thanks to the speed at which particles are impacted, here, by one or several rotors.
+Hammer mills are part of the impact mill family, which means that the milling effect is obtained thanks to the speed at which particles are impacted, here, by one or several rotors.

 Hammer mills are designed with a shaft on which are mounted several "hammers" which have most of the time the shape of thick plates.
 The shaft is rotating within a casing, and at the outlet of the mill is mounted a screen whose size will determine which particles are fine enough to leave the mill.
 The mill can be fed and discharged by gravity when using the mill as a crusher, while the milled products may actually be directly pneumatically conveyed, using the high amount of air moved by the mill, for fine milling applications.

-Figure 1 : Hammer mill components (gravity discharge)
+Figure 1 : Hammer mill diagram with components (gravity discharge)

 The number of hammers in a mill is variable, depending on the fineness looked after as well as the mill capacity, however, in general the higher the number of hammer, the finer will be the product, but the capacity will also decrease.